 Replies sent in response to the message appear in your language in the Conversation Timeline with a timeline event showing the response’s language (e.g., Spanish) sent to the Customer, and the Customer sees your message in their language [B].

-Subsequent replies by the Customer appear in their language and must be translated each time to yours [C].
+Subsequent replies by the Customer appear initially in their language in the Conversation Timeline, but are quickly and automatically translated to your language.

 Translation option in the Composer

-The Translate option (AI Translate icon) in the Composer editor translates text to your language based on the language detected [A] in the Customer’s first message.
+The Translate option () in the Composer editor translates text to your language based on the language detected [A] in the Customer’s first message.

 Translation nuances

-• Tip –The initial list of languages that appears after clicking Translate into are the languages you most frequently use to translate inbound messages.
-Select See more to choose a language other than English or Spanish"
+Tip –The initial list of languages that appears after clicking Translate into are the languages you most frequently use to translate inbound messages.

 An email's subject line remains unstranslated, while only email’d content body is.

-If the language you need to translate to is not in the initial list after clicking Translate into, click See more to see a list of additional languages you can translate the message to from the original language.
+If the language you need to translate to is not in the initial list after clicking Translate into, use the search feature to see a list of additional languages you can translate the message to from the original language.
 Ask your Team Manager to contact Gladly Support if you don’t see the language you need.

 Reply to a translated message

-2. Enter your response in the Composer, then clickAI Translate iconin the Composer to translate your message into the Customer’s language.
+in the Composer to translate your message into the Customer’s language (i.e., Spanish).

 Considering adding a disclaimer to replies using Translation